jloesberg/STAT545-participation/README.md

 Stat545 participation repo for Jenna Loesberg

 Please find submissions for each class below.
-Submissions are either links to the file location on github or a URL created with a html a
+Submissions are either links to the file location on Github or a URL created with a html file.

 ## 1. __Class Meeting 1__ Introduction to STAT 545 and GitHub